arkilpatel/SVAMP/README.md

   <img align="center"  src="./images/Table1.png" alt="..." width="350">
 </h2>
 <p style="text-align: justify;">
 In this work, we show deficiencies in two benchmark datasets - <a href="https://github.com/chaochun/nlu-asdiv-dataset">ASDiv-A</a> and <a href="https://github.com/sroy9/mawps">MAWPS</a>.
 We first show that existing models achieve reasonably high accuracies on these datasets even after removing the "question" part of the MWP at test time.
 We further show that a simple model without any word-order information can also solve a majority of MWPs in these datasets.
-These experiments concretely show that existing models rely on shallow heuristics in benchmark MWP datasets for achieving high performance.
+Our experiments indicate that existing models rely on shallow heuristics in benchmark MWP datasets for achieving high performance.
 </p>

 <p style="text-align: justify;">